Gold farming: In the media

 Neal Stephenson's 2011 novel Reamde has a plot centered on an online game that encourages gold farming.

-Cory Doctorow's 2004 short story Anda's Game, 2010 novel For The Win, and 2014 graphic novel In Real Life (based on his short story, Anda's Game, and illustrated by Jen Wang) include references to gold farming.
+Cory Doctorow's 2004 short story "Anda's Game", 2010 novel For The Win, and 2014 graphic novel In Real Life (based on his short story, "Anda's Game", and illustrated by Jen Wang) include references to gold farming.

 Alan Harris's radio play The Gold Farmer was broadcast on BBC Radio 3 as part of The Wire series on February 6, 2010.
 It features a man who plays an online role-playing game and whose next door neighbour is a gold farmer.

 A 2006 art project by UBERMORGEN.COM, Chinese Gold, used found video and machinima to document and explore the Chinese gold farming phenomenon.

-Julian Dibbell's 2006 book Play Money: or, How I Quit My Day Job and Made Millions Trading Virtual Loot chronicle's the author's efforts to earn so much virtual money playing online games that he could quit his day job.
+Julian Dibbell's 2006 book Play Money: Or, How I Quit My Day Job and Made Millions Trading Virtual Loot chronicles the author's efforts to earn so much virtual money playing online games that he could quit his day job.

+Discourse

+In the game World of Warcraft, friction resulted from U.S. players of the 2004 release finding themselves competing with Chinese-based players who were employed to generate in-game resources to be sold on trading sites.
+In addition to these differences in play style, the game had no translation features for in-game chat and therefore there was little communication between English-speaking and non-English speaking players.
+In her analysis of gold farming, media scholar Lisa Nakamura wrote that although "players cannot see each other's body while playing, specific forms of game labor, such as gold farming and selling, as well as specific styles of play, have become racialized as Chinese, producing new forms of networked racism that are particularly easy for players to disavow."